Mohammed Bouyeri: Legal proceedings

 The prosecutor demanded life imprisonment for Bouyeri, stating, "The defendant rejects our democracy.
 He even wants to bring down our democracy.
 With violence.
 He is insistent.
 To this day.
 He sticks to his views with perseverance."
 On 26 July 2005, Bouyeri was sentenced to life in prison, which is the severest punishment under Dutch law.
 Unlike other European countries, life imprisonment carries no chance of parole in the Netherlands, with the only possibility for release being via a pardon by the reigning monarch.
 Other than war criminals, Bouyeri was only the 28th person to receive this punishment in the Netherlands since 1945, and the only person to receive a life sentence for a single murder without aggravating circumstances.
 Life sentences were seen only with multiple-homicide cases, but the Wet terroristische misdrijven that went into effect on 10 August 2004 extended it to leaders of terrorist organisations.
 Imprisonments ordinarily in excess of 15 years can be upgraded to life imprisonment, as was the case with Bouyeri.

 In 2014, the investigation was reopened to discuss whether Bouyeri could have had help.
 Bouyeri is held in the EBI (Supermax) facility within Nieuw Vosseveld prison.
 There, he met Ridouan Taghi with whom he developed a close bond.
 Because of this relationship, Bouyeri was moved to another prison.
 Taghi and Bouyeri continued to write to each other in Arabic, with their writings mostly consisting of Quran verses.
 In 2017, Bouyeri barricaded himself in his jail's kitchen while threatening prison staff by saying that whoever forbade him from praying would get "a dagger between the ribs".
-In 2018, he relayed a hand-written book to politicians through a courrier criticizing Richard Dawkins and inviting them to convert to Islam.
+In 2018, he relayed a hand-written book to politicians through a courier criticizing Richard Dawkins and inviting them to convert to Islam.